2-hexadecenal reductase

-Thus, the two substrates of this enzyme are hexadecanal and NADP^{+}, whereas its 3 products are 2-trans-hexadecenal, NADPH, and H^{+}.
+The three substrates of this enzyme are 2-trans-hexadecenal, reduced nicotinamide adenine dinucleotide phosphate (NADPH), and a proton.
+Its products are hexadecanal, oxidised NADP^{+}, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is hexadecanal:NADP+ Delta2-oxidoreductase.
 Other names in common use include 2-alkenal reductase, and hexadecanal: NADP+ oxidoreductase.